← Back to Blog

 By ProposAI Team

-"Just as Unix democratized computing in the 1970s, SLMs are democratizing intelligence today."
+"Just as Unix democratised computing in the 1970s, SLMs are democratising intelligence today."

 The Unix Philosophy: A Foundation for Modern AI